MaxGunter99/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+    Tracks the time that you are using your account and ends when you logout, tokend imitate the state.
 1. What does bcrypt do to help us store passwords in a secure manner.
+    Bcryptjs hases your password, making it more secure.
 1. What does bcrypt do to slow down attackers?
+    The number of hash rounds makes the password more secure, the higigher the number, the harder it is to find out what your password is.
-1. What are the three parts of the JSON Web Token?
+1. What are the three parts of the JSON Web Token? header, payload, and signature

 ## Project Set Up